msolberg/rhel-osp-on-satellite6/doc/install.md

   * quickstack::pacemaker::galera
   * quickstack::pacemaker::neutron

+Then, specify network settings for the host group:

 1. Click on the "Network" tab.
 2. Select the Management domain (e.g. "mgt.example.com") for Domain.
 3. Select "OpenStack Management" for the Subnet.
 4. The Realm field can be left blank

+Select an Operating System for the host group:

 1. Click on the "Operating System" tab.
 2. Select "x86_64" for the Architecture.